 Half Brogue

-Half brogue (also known as Semi-Brogue) is another type of brogue that features a straight toe cap instead of the wing shape.
+Half brogue (also known as semi-brogue) is another type of brogue that features a straight toe cap instead of the wing shape.
 There are numerous little decorative holes on the shoe.
 They are perfect for formal events or meetings.

 Quarter Brogue